danielhundhausen/Phase2-L1MenuTools/objectPerformance/Details.md

   1. Apply eta cut
   2. Select obj with highest pt
   3. Check if selected object fulfils isolation, otherwise throw out
+  - Note that step 1. and 2. do not commute

 ### Choosing the reference object